 Is There A Fee?
 The Program is FREE to The Public Worldwide

 What's it all about?
-A multigenerational, multimedia virtual program designed to inspire and engage each attendee to understand why Juneteenth is considered the second Independence Day in American History.
-Full details below.
+A multigenerational, multimedia virtual program designed to inspire and engage each attendee to understand the significance of Black History Month as it is practiced in the United Kingdom.
+Full details are below.

 The US-UK SUMMIT on RACE is an initiative launched by the Boston-based Multicultural Symposium Series (MSS) and its Founder, Global Diversity Professional Carole Copeland Thomas.
 The Summit explores the impact of RACE in the United States and the United Kingdom as both countries struggle with racism, strife, and discriminatory practices that are associated with oppression across the world.